ReDI-School/intro-java/lesson5/index.md

         }

         if (numberGuessed) {
             System.out.println("Congratulations!
-You needed " + neededTries + " ties to guess the given number!");
+You needed " + neededTries + " tries to guess the given number!");
         }
         else {
             System.out.println("Sorry but you lost the game!");